kubernetes/kops/docs/aws.md

 problems with the Kubernetes API not coming up, chances are something is wrong with the clusters DNS.

-**Please DO NOT MOVE ON until you have validated your NS records!**
+**Please DO NOT MOVE ON until you have validated your NS records!
+This is not be required if a gossip-based cluster is created.**

 ## Cluster State storage